-For uncompromising widescreen reproduction of movies originally filmed in the "scope" (2.35:1) format, the VX-8d can be equipped with Runco's patent-pending CineWideTM technology, a combination of software, electronics and high-quality anamorphic optics.
-CineWide maintains constant vertical height on the screen just as in a movie theater.
-When a viewer transitions from 1.78:1 (16:9) program material to 2.35:1, the image simply gets wider while full height is maintained.
-Also available with the VX-8d is CineWide with AutoScopeTM, an enhanced, remote-controlled motorized version of CineWide.
+In addition to Runco's proprietary InfiniLight, Personal Color Equalizer and Runco Smart Color, the Q-750d can also be paired with Runco's award-winning CineWideTM and CineWide with AutoScopeTM technology.
+CineWide provides uncompromised widescreen reproduction of movies originally filmed in the CinemaScopeTM 2:35:1 format.
+It maintains constant vertical height on the screen just as in a movie theater.
+When a viewer transitions from 1.78:1 (16:9) program material to superwide 2.35:1, the image simply gets wider while full screen height is maintained, eliminating useless black bars on the top and bottom of the screen.